 A good place to start is the Trace Semantic Conventions defined by various OpenTelemetry working groups.
 Although many of these are in draft, they are usually well-described, and make it easier to align your system to industry standards.
 Even if you’re not using a particular technology, they may provide ideas and context on how to structure your attribute hierarchies.

-What isn’t as helpful is wrapping single spans in another span, which is especially easy to do if you’re manually instrumenting network requests which have already been auto-instrumented.
+What isn’t as helpful is wrapping single spans in another span, which is easy to overloook if you’re manually instrumenting network requests which have already been auto-instrumented.
 Unless you get extra value from the auto-instrumented span (e.g. a HTTP call), your wrapping span (which likely contains a lot more context) should be used instead.

 For example, if you’re wrapping a call to Salesforce, you will add things like AccountIds or the values of fields being changed, which is far closer to the intent and purpose of the API call, so you may want to suppress the instrumentation of your HTTP call (some auto-instrumentation lets you configure this).
 However, if your downstream system is particularly flakey or something under your management, keeping the low-level span may be useful for more technical debugging.